Ruscism: Reactions in Russia

-In 2014, Russian actor Ivan Okhlobystin, who holds pro-Putin views, publicly called himself a "Rashist" and made a tattoo "as a sign that I'm a Rashist, I'll live as a Rashist and I'll die as a Rashist".
+In 2014, Russian actor Ivan Okhlobystin, who holds pro-Putin views, publicly called himself a "Rashist" and got a tattoo "as a sign that I'm a Rashist, I'll live as a Rashist and I'll die as a Rashist".
 In 2015, he released a series of wristwatches with Chi Rho and the text "I am Rashist" (я рашист) on the clock face, written with a Gothic font, and with "Not only Crimea's ours – everything's ours!" on the back.
 The term was also embraced by Russian nationalist Yegor Kholmogorov who published an article titled "Russism.
 Choosing Putin", in which he broke down Russism into three components: "Russia is above all.
 Russia is a state of Russians.
 The Lord is with Russia and the Russians".

-In 2015, Russian journalist Andrei Malgin compared Putin's desire to restore a "lost" empire and his support for the church and "traditional values" to the policies of Italian fascist leader Benito Mussolini.
-British historian Mark Galeotti stated in 2024 that Putin's statism is increasingly closer to Mussolini's fascism.
+In 2015, Russian journalist Andrei Malgin compared Putin's desire to restore a "lost" empire and his support for the church to the policies of Italian fascist leader Benito Mussolini.

 Russian economist Yakov Mirkin said that the term "Rashizm" is incorrect because it equates the entire Russian nation with "the ideology that brings trouble".
-He noted that as Nazism has never been called "Germanism" and Italian fascism has never been called "Italism", Putin's ideology should be called "as you wish", with "the most cruel nicknames", but not "Rashizm".
+He noted that as Nazism has never been called "Germanism", Putin's ideology should not be termed "Rashizm".

-Artyom Yefimov wrote in Signal (email-based media created by Meduza) that although the word "Rashizm" was created in Ukraine as an emotional cliché, it may become a real term, as history knows examples of pejoratives being turned into real terms (e.g. Tory and Slavophilia).
-In Ukraine, he writes, it has been used in scientific works since 2014 (although rarely in scientific publications of other countries).

-Oleg Tinkov, a Russian entrepreneur stated he hoped others would "follow my example and stop working for fascism" after renouncing his Russian citizenship after the 2022 invasion.
+Oleg Tinkov, a Russian entrepreneur, stated he hoped others would "follow my example and stop working for fascism" after renouncing his Russian citizenship following the 2022 invasion.

 In 2023, Oleg Orlov, the chairman of the Board of Human Rights Center "Memorial", said that Russia under Putin had descended into fascism and that the army is committing "mass murder".